-The BlueNRG-1 is provided with the ANATEST1 (pin 14 for QFN32 package and pin D4 for WCSP34 package) signal which alerts forthcoming transmission or reception event.
+The BlueNRG-2 is provided with the ANATEST1 (pin 14 for QFN32 package, pin 24 for QFN48 package and pin D4 for WCSP34 package) signal which alerts forthcoming transmission or reception event.
 The ANATEST1 pin switches to high level before transmission and before reception.
 Then, it switches to low level at the end of the event.
-The signal can be used to control external antenna switching and to support coexistence with other wireless technologies.
+The signal can be used for controlling external antenna switching and supporting coexistence with other wireless technologies.

-Note: In this mode, the DIO14 cannot be used and it must be set as default (input pull-down).
+Note: In this mode, the DIO14 cannot be used and it must be set as default (pull-down input).
+This is valid for the package QFN32 and WCSP34 only.